 Chief Allo began his career in Public Safety at the White Plains, NY, Police Department.
 He began in communications as a 9-1-1 dispatcher for police, fire, and EMS in 2003.
 He graduated from the NY State Fire Academy's 9-1-1 Dispatcher program and quickly worked his way to being a "Lead Dispatcher."

-Chief Allow and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
+Chief Allo and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
 He began as a Communications Officer II, and quickly became a Certified Training Officer.
 He worked closely on revamping the Standardized Evaluation Guidelines and DOR process.
 He was promoted to Senior Operator in 2012, and less than a year later to Lieutenant, where he had served for four years.
-Chief Allow was promoted to Chief of Lee Control in October 2016.
+Chief Allo was promoted to Chief of Lee Control in October 2016.